 Game Garden offers bocce ball, horseshoes, cornhole and washer toss.

 Downtown Artist and Farmers Market — The City of El Paso Museums and Cultural Affairs Department’s market for area artists and regionally grown agricultural products is 9 a.m. to 1 p.m. each Saturday in the Union Plaza District along Anthony Street.
 Information: 212-1780 or elpasoartsandculture.org.

-UTEP Men’s Basketball - The Miners’ home games are at the Don Haskins Center.
-Games are 7 p.m., unless otherwise listed.
-Tickets: $8-$50.
+UTEP Men’s Basketball - Homes games are at the Don Haskins Center.
+Tickets: $10-$24.
 Information: 747-5234 or utepathletics.com.

 Sunland Park Racetrack & Casino — 1200 Futurity Drive, Sunland Park.
 General admission and parking are free.
-Simulcast racing begins at 10 a.m. everyday.
 Information: (575) 874-5200 or sunland-park.com.
 Race days are Fridays, Saturdays, Sundays and Tuesdays, with post time at 12:25 p.m. through Feb.
 11, and at 1 p.m.
 Feb.
 14-April 21.
 The live racing season runs through April 21.

 Southern New Mexico

 ‘Arsenic and Old Lace’ — Las Cruces Community Theatre, 313 N. Main in the Las Cruces Downtown Mall presents the classic Joseph Kesselring playthrough Feb.
 16. Performances are 7:30 p.m.
 Friday and Saturday and 2 p.m.
 Sundays.
 Tickets: $17 ($14 senior, students and military; $10 groups and children).
 Information: (575) 523-1200 or lcctnm.org.